butchhoward/luther/README.md

 # Notes:

-This sketch is based on the temperature monitor sketch from the [Builder Kit Source](https://github.com/butchhoward/losant-kit-builder).
+This sketch is based on the temperature monitor sketch from the [Builder Kit Source](https://github.com/Losant/losant-kit-builder).

 I use 12 seconds for the delivery rate because the underlying MQTT library has a fixed (#defined) connection timeout of 15 seconds.
 Using the 15 seconds time as the Builder Kit sample did results in frequent timeout/disconnect errors.

+The Arduino IDE makes updating the code on the device simple.
+It also gets in the way of writing code in some ways.
+Fortunately, most of the issues I ran into can be dodged by putting methods, constants, and global (yuck) variables inside an unnamed namespace.
+Apparently, this avoids the 'helpful' automatic prototype generation and (maybe) some other 'helpful' things the IDE does.
+I understand that these things almost certainly make it easier for folks new to programming to get started with these kinds of devices.
+Bravo to Arduino for making it easier for folks (I mean that sincerely).
+It is a nuisance to me that this helpfulness cannot be turned off.